 4. Maxcatch Fly Fishing Net

-With a wooden frame and a soft rubber netting, this next fly fishing net is not only ergonomic but also brings with it a lot of value.
+With a carbon-fiber frame and a soft rubber netting, this next fly fishing net is not only ergonomic but also brings with it a lot of value.
 Available in two colors, it allows the angler to match their gear if that's what they like.

 The net is compact, measuring in at 17.5" x 12.4" for the net hoop, and in regards to the handle, it measures 8.4" x 1.2".
 The total length of the net is 25.9".
 The depth of the rubber net can extend out to 13.4".
 When it comes to the construction of the net, the hoop is a high-grade carbon fiber that is attached to a wooden handle.
 This is then finished with a smooth coating for more comfortable use.